-UK Mediation & Investigations — Frequently Asked Questions
+Civil, Commercial & Workplace Mediation — Frequently Asked Questions

-These FAQs cover civil mediation, commercial mediation, workplace mediation and independent workplace investigations.
-We operate UK-wide (online or on-site).
+These FAQs cover civil mediation, commercial mediation, workplace mediation.
+We operate across England and Wales (online or on-site).
 For pricing see our fees or book a confidential consultation.

 Civil Mediation FAQs (Individuals & Organisations)